1,500 protest as Powys council urges wind farm review

 Large screens were erected for the protesters to watch proceedings and the council opted for a recorded vote.

 15 councillors were absent and there was one abstention, but the motion gained cross-party support.

-It means the authority will now officially ask for a review.'Resounding no'
+It means the authority will now officially ask for a review.